yxjiang/ml_playground/README.md

 ### Changelog

 2020/08/02
-* Use batch first and use pad_sequence
+* Use batch first and use pad_sequence.
+* Enable model checkpoint save and load.

 2020/07/31
 * Enable bi-direction and multi-layer RNN.